-Do ensure that machines that are in use are always tended by qualified operators.
+Do ensure that machines that are in use are tended at all times by qualified operators.

 14. Do not leave electrical appliances or equipment continued to be energized when they are not in use, especially after office/working hours.

 Do switch off at the mains all electrical appliances or equipment that are not in use, especially after office/working hours.